-Externally commissioned projects will usually be procured competitively following Scottish Government procurement guidance.
-Tenders will always be evaluated on the basis of cost and quality with quality criteria weighted significantly higher than cost (e.g. 70%/30%).

-Typically we would expect the quality criteria to cover: contractors understanding of the requirement; proposed methodology & approach; the skills and previous experience of the proposed project team; and the contractor's approach to project management.
+Tenders will always be evaluated on the basis of cost and quality with quality criteria weighted significantly higher than cost (e.g., 70%/30%).
+Typically, we would expect the quality criteria to cover: contractors understanding of the requirement; proposed methodology & approach; the skills and previous experience of the proposed project team; and the contractor's approach to project management.
 Each of these elements will be individually weighted and assessed based on the information provided in the tender document.
-We would also expect to take up references for successful contractors prior to appointment.

-Procuring quality research will always rely to some extent on individual judgement but to help mitigate the risks of this we intend to adopt a collaborative approach throughout the life-cycle of each project.
-This will allow us to draw on experience from across the team and, where appropriate, from relevant external organisations.
-Where appropriate we will also seek input from individuals with specialised expertise to help verify the quality of research outputs and provide formal or informal peer review as required.
+Procuring quality research will always rely to some extent on individual judgement but to help mitigate the risks of this we intend to adopt a collaborative approach throughout the life cycle of each project.
+Tenders should always be evaluated by more than one staff member, using the Tender Evaluation Scores template spreadsheet.
+This will allow us to draw on experience from across the team.